 This is primarily where some (not all), co-dependency personality types thrive.
 For much like an addict, often a co-dependent person is seeking control and mastery too.
 All of which are prompted by narcissistic self-motivated interest.
 The narcissistic co-dependent need's the addict in their life to "complete them."
 A narcissistic addict can be co-dependent as well, which lends relevance to Masterson's definition of "Closet Narcissism".
 Thus, the cycling pattern of highs and lows an addict / co-dependent go through, is in reality, a search for God.
 At addictions core is "idol" worship, which perpetually makes it's rounds.
 For anyone or anything placed above God is an idol.
 This is the core process of all addiction.
 The need for a substance, person, place, or thing, is a false substitute for God.
 Only God can complete you.
 Only the power of His Holy Spirit can help and enable an addict to defeat addictions snare.
 Only God can change anyone of us.

 SPIRITUAL MISSING LINK AMONG NARCISSIST'S

-* For additional educational - Biblical knowledge concerning Chirst's discipline, please click our website hyperlink page titled:
+* For additional educational - Biblical knowledge concerning Christ's discipline, please visit our website page titled: "EGO AND THE FLESH WITHIN"